certtools/intelmq/docs/dev/data-format.rst

 Overview
 ========

-In IntelMQ version 3.x+ the internal data format changed from DHO ( IntelMQ Data Harmonization ) to IDF ( IntelMQ Data Format ).
+In IntelMQ version 3.x+ the internal data format name changed from DHO ( IntelMQ Data Harmonization ) to IDF ( IntelMQ Data Format ).
-The python module and the configuration file kept the name `harmonization`.
-DHO and IDF are working similar.
+The python module `intelmq.lib.harmonization` and the configuration file `harmonization.conf` keep the name `harmonization` for now.
+DHO and IDF have the same meaning.

 All messages (reports and events) are Python/JSON dictionaries.
 The key names and according types are defined by the IntelMQ Data Format.